midnight snacks: brown butter salted caramel cookie cups & caramelized onion and gruyère biscuits

 I love cooking and baking, but I get spoiled every time I go home and have access to a fully-stocked kitchen.
 When I go back to college, I never have the right ingredients and even when I do, I can’t quite justify making a full three-course dinner for just myself.
 But food is expensive and if I’m going to spend $95 at Trader Joe’s (sad but true story) you know it’s not going to be on instant ramen.
 And to motivate myself to actually spend time in the kitchen, my friends and I have started having weekly cooking/baking dates.
 It’s a fun way to hang out after a long week of classes, and you get delicious food at the end.
 There is literally no downside.

 A couple of days ago, my friend invited me over to bake, so I decided to try a few recipes I’ve had saved on my computer for a while.
-We settled on Brown Butter and Salted Caramel Cookie Cups from user @sander16 on Imgur, and a recipe for Caramelized Onion and Gruyère Biscuits from the wonderful Smitten Kitchen blog.
+We settled on Brown Butter and Salted Caramel Cookie Cups from user @sander16 on Imgur, and Caramelized Onion and Gruyère Biscuits from the wonderful Smitten Kitchen blog.